Canada men's national soccer team: 2000s

 2004 marked the beginning of 2006 World Cup qualification and a new era under the guidance of former Canadian skipper Frank Yallop.
-Things began brightly, with the Canadians dispatching of Belize handily in the Premilinary Round, 8–0 on aggregate, in a home-and-home series.
+Things began brightly, with the Canadians dispatching of Belize handily in the preliminary round, 8–0 on aggregate, in a home-and-home series.
 Matters turned, however, with Canada finishing bottom in a group featuring Costa Rica, Guatemala, and Honduras.
-They managed only 5 points from 6 matches and a −4 goal difference.
-Hard times continued under Yallop as the Canucks again went out at the first barrier in the Gold Cup, losing to both the US and Costa Rica, while defeating Cuba.
-The manager stayed on through 2005 into the following summer, overseeing a series a friendlies against European sides.
-He resigned on June 7, 2006, finishing with a win-lose record of 8–9–3.
+They got only 5 points from 6 matches and a −4 goal difference.
+Hard times continued under Yallop as the Canucks again went out at the first barrier in the Gold Cup, losing to both the U.S. and Costa Rica, while defeating Cuba.
+The coach stayed on through 2005 into the following summer, overseeing a series a friendlies against European sides.
+He resigned on June 7, 2006, finishing with a win-loss record of 8–9–3.

 Things turned around under interim coach Stephen Hart's guidance.
 Canada opened their 2007 CONCACAF Gold Cup campaign with a 2–1 win over Costa Rica.
 A 1–2 upset loss to upstarts Guadeloupe was followed by a 2–0 victory over Haiti, securing Canada first-place in their group.
 They next beat Guatemala 3–0 in their quarter-final match setting up a semi-final showdown with the host Americans.
 Substitute Iain Hume scored for Canada in the 76th minute to cut the United States' lead to 2–1.
 After the United States were reduced to ten men, Canada pressed for the equalizer but were denied when Atiba Hutchinson's stoppage-time goal was incorrectly flagged offside by linesman Ricardo Louisville and Canada was eliminated.

 The team faced criticism for its poor handling of goalkeeper Greg Sutton, who suffered a concussion during a practice prior to the start of the Gold Cup.
 Without a doctor accompanying the team, Sutton instead saw a local physician who cleared him to practice, resulting in Sutton suffering post-concussion syndrome.
 Sutton was lost to his professional club Toronto FC for nearly a year.

 Prior to the Gold Cup on May 18, 2007, the Canadian Soccer Association announced that former national team player Dale Mitchell would take over as head coach of the senior team after the 2007 FIFA U-20 World Cup.
 Mitchell had previously served as an assistant coach under Coach Frank Yallop.
 Under Mitchell, Canada drew friendlies with Iceland and against Costa Rica, lost 0–2 to South Africa, had a 1–0 win over Martinique, and a 0–2 defeat to Estonia.
 Optimism grew, however, as Canada played well in a 2–3 loss to Brazil.